smartlook/smartlook.github.io/_docs/sdk/flutter.md

 ### Add Smartlook to your Project

-To add Smartlook to your Flutter project, add it as any other dependecy to your `pubspec.yaml`
+You can integrate Smartlook to you flutter app by adding it as another dependency to your public `pubspec.yaml`
 ```yaml
 dependencies:
   smartlook: